CompRhys/EleMD/README.md

 ## Disclaimer

+This code is designed to mimic the functionality of this reference implementation https://github.com/lrcfmd/ElMD.
+We do not have any involvement in the development of that code nor any claim to the idea of the element-movers-distance.

 This is research code shared without support or any guarantee on its quality.
 However, please do raise an issue or submit a pull request if you spot something wrong or that could be improved.